Last Updated on May 29, 2023 by Dave Farquhar

 How repainting saves money

 A fresh coat of paint makes a surface look new, as long as you can get a relatively smooth finish.
 It’s much faster and much cheaper to scrape and then prime and paint your wood siding and/or garage door than it is to replace them.
 And the advantage of painting old siding is that when the paint fades, you can apply a fresh coat of paint.
 Once vinyl siding fades, it gets expensive to do anything about it.
+There are significant caveats to painting vinyl siding.

 Fixing alligatoring paint problems isn’t super cheap, but it’s an inexpensive way to dramatically improve a property’s curb appeal.
 This increases the property’s value and decreases the amount of time it spends on the market.
 Unlike many home improvements, you’ll get the money you put into the project back out in resale value.